 I am a physicist, mathematician, and philosopher.
-I hold a position as Assistant Professor of Logic and Philosophy of Science at the University of California, Irvine, where I am also a member of the Institute for Mathematical Behavioral Science.
+I hold a position as Associate Professor of Logic and Philosophy of Science at the University of California, Irvine, where I am also a member of the Institute for Mathematical Behavioral Science.
 I am currently acting as Director of Graduate Studies for the department; I am also the department DECADE mentor.

 I am the organizer of the Southern California Philosophy of Physics Group, which meets several times a quarter in Irvine.
 Until recently, I served as managing editor of the journal Philosophy of Science, the official journal of the Philosophy of Science Association.